 An examination of experimental research design, laboratory methods, construction of instruments, execution of research, and presentation of research papers with an emphasis on science.

-675 Advanced Sport Marketing.
+675 Marketing Management of Sport Industry.
 3 hrs.

 Advanced level of marketing concepts in the sport industry.